oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 ## Summary

-This feature allows the administrator to configure, start, stop and monitor Geo-Replication sessions for Gluster Volumes from oVirt engine.
-With this the administrator can view the status of geo replication on each volume.
-Administrator would be able to start/stop/configure geo replication for a volume in oVirt engine.
-GlusterFS Geo-replication provides a continuous, asynchronous, and incremental replication service from one site to another over Local Area Networks (LANs), Wide Area Network (WANs), and across the Internet.
+This feature allows the administrator to configure, start, stop and monitor geo-replication for Gluster volumes from oVirt engine.
+With this the administrator can view the status of geo-replication on Gluster volumes and also would be able to start/stop/configure geo-replication for a volume.
+GlusterFS geo-replication provides a continuous, asynchronous, and incremental replication service from one site to another over Local Area Networks (LANs), Wide Area Network (WANs), and across the Internet.

 To read more about GlusterFS geo-replication, see <http://gluster.org/community/documentation/index.php/Gluster_3.2:_GlusterFS_Geo-replication_Deployment_Overview>.